That usually happens when the security (SSL) certificates on your computer are outdated or there’s some sort of internet connectivity issue.

 You could also try the steps in this article and see if that helps fix the SSL issue: https://blog.digicert.com/expired-intermediate-certificate/

-If these steps to not solve the issue and the problem persists, please email us at firstname.lastname@example.org and we will be glad to help.
+If these steps do not solve the issue and the problem persists, please email us at [email protected] and we will be glad to help.